A large variety of video game elements and types of altered visual perceptions have been reported by gamers (1,2)

 Motion after-effects like.
 If you look at this spiral for short time you can experience a similar effect.

 Seeing video game images while trying to fall asleep.

 The recurrent after-images were seen as either static or in movement.
 The images were seen while trying to falling asleep or every time they blinked or closed their eyes.

 Seeing or visualizing video game images with open eyes

 Some gamers’ visual experiences were triggered by automatic associations.

 Some gamers have seen video game images superimposed on real life objects or just in front/corner of their eyes.
 Sometimes these experiences were triggered by similarities between real life stimuli and video game elements, and in other cases the images were triggered by associations between activities.
 We speculated that altered state of consciousness, fostered by the gamers’ relatively passive and automatic activities, facilitated the GTP (2).
 Anxiety and stress has been related to these experiences (1).

-Misinterpretations of real life objects that share similarities and are presented in similar context as in the game.
+Misinterpretations of real-life objects that share similarities and are presented in a similar context as in the game.

 In this video you can see some of the video game elements that have been related with the gamers’ experiences.

 (1) Ortiz de Gortari, A. B., Aronsson, K., & Griffiths, M. D. (2011).
 Game Transfer Phenomena in Video Game Playing: A Qualitative Interview Study.
 International Journal of Cyber Behavior, Psychology and Learning (IJCBPL), 1(3), 15-33.